LexiFi/dead_code_analyzer/docs/methods/code_constructs/INHERITANCE.md

 CLass inheritance is semantically equivalent to module inclusion from the analyzer's point of view : the `parent` class is the actual "owner" of the methods, and `child` only re-exposes them.
-This, has 2 consequences :
+This has 2 consequences :
 - inherited methods in `child` are not analyzed individually;
 - using a method from `child` that is inherited from `parent` is the same as using the method from `parent`.